genshin-base/main-site/data/translated/builds/en.md

 **Regarding Weapon Choices**

-The ultimate goal is to try **stack as much EM while getting enough ER (160-180%) for a consistent Burst uptime.** Having Sacrificial Sword or a second Anemo character in the team will also help reduce the needs for ER and prioritize EM substat more.
+The ultimate goal is to try **stack as much EM while getting enough ER (160-180%) for a consistent Burst uptime.** Having Sacrificial Sword or a second Anemo character in the team will also help reduce the needs for ER and prioritize EM substats more.

 [Iron Sting](#weapon:iron-sting)<br>
 Iron Sting will yield the highest upfront EM and teamwide buff if compared to the other 4 star options, **if you manage to meet his energy needs or simply don't need more than one rotation, this would be the better option if compared to the Energy Recharge weapons.**